microsoft/AirSim/docs/build_windows.md

 #### I made changes in Visual Studio but there is no effect

 Sometimes the Unreal + VS build system doesn't recompile if you make changes to only header files.
 To ensure a recompile, make some Unreal based cpp file "dirty" like AirSimGameMode.cpp.

+#### Unreal still uses VS2015 or I'm getting some link error
+Running serveral versions of VS can lead to issues when compiling UE projects.
+One problem that may arise is that UE will try to compile with an older version of VS which may or may not work.
+There are two settings in Unreal, one for for the engine and one for the project, to adjust the version of VS to be used.
+1. Edit -> Editor preferences -> General -> Source code
+2. Edit -> Project Settings -> Platforms -> Windows -> Toolchain ->CompilerVersion

+In some cases, these settings will still not lead to the desired result and errors such as the following might be produced: LINK : fatal error LNK1181: cannot open input file 'ws2_32.lib'

+To resolve such issues the following procedure can be applied:
+1. Uninstall all old versions of VS using the [VisualStudioUninstaller](https://github.com/Microsoft/VisualStudioUninstaller/releases)
+2. Repair/Install VS2017
+3. Restart machine and install Epic launcher and desired version of the engine